A3XX/NextDNS/README.md

 The Domain Name System (DNS) is like the yellow pages of the Internet.
 Computers on a network need IPs addresses of the web servers.

-## Do you know what DNS service YOU are using?
+## Do you know what DNS service You are using?

 The answer to the above is usually no.